gimox/json-routing/README.md

 Change default Options
 -----------------
-When you initialize the module, you can specify a few options to customize directory structure.
+When you initialize the module, you can specify a few options to customize the directory structure.
 All are listed below with the default values.
-An explaination follows.
+An explanation follows.

 your main.js file
 ```javascript